strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 [Apollo Server](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#apolloserver) options can be set with the `graphql.config.apolloServer` [configuration object](/dev-docs/configurations/plugins#graphql-configuration).
 Apollo Server options can be used for instance to enable the [tracing feature](https://www.apollographql.com/docs/federation/metrics/), which is supported by the GraphQL playground to track the response time of each part of your query.
 From `Apollo Server` version 3.9 default cache option is `cache: 'bounded'`.
 You can change it in the `apolloServer` configuration.
 For more information visit [Apollo Server Docs](https://www.apollographql.com/docs/apollo-server/performance/cache-backends/).

 :::caution
 The maximum number of items returned by the response is limited to 100 by default.
-This value can be changed using the `amountLimit` configuration option, but should only be changed after careful consideration: a large query can cause a DDoS (Distributed Denial of Service) and may cause abnormal load on your Strapi server, as well as your database server.
+This value can be changed using the `defaultLimit` configuration option, but should only be changed after careful consideration: a large query can cause a DDoS (Distributed Denial of Service) and may cause abnormal load on your Strapi server, as well as your database server.
 :::

 <Tabs groupId="js-ts">